Featured above are our four main facilities: Top Left: Vicksburg, MS; Top Right: Vancouver, WA;

 Bottom Left: Maryville, MO; Bottom Right: Fenton, MO

-Laclede Chain Manufacturing Company has origins dating back to 1854, making us the oldest domestic chain manufacturer.
-We started business as a blacksmith shop in St. Louis, Missouri, manufacturing wagon hardware for the wagon trains heading west.
-Most significantly we produced breast chain, trace chain and anti-spreader chains to support wagons under load.
-This chain was made, as it is today, from drawn rod or wire, the difference being that it was all formed with a blacksmith’s hammer and individually welded and joined over a hearth and bellows.
-By the 1890’s, the company grew into an industrial concern selling chain and hardware on a national basis.
+Laclede Chain Manufacturing Company traces its roots back to 1854, when we started out as a blacksmith shop in St. Louis, Missouri, manufacturing wagon hardware for the wagon trains heading west.
+Most significantly we produced breast chain, trace chain, and anti-spreader chains to support wagons under load.
+This chain was made, as it is today, from drawn rod or wire, but back then it was all formed with a blacksmith’s hammer, then individually welded and joined over a hearth and bellows.

 In 1920, we imported new electric forming and welding machines from Europe.
 Our team members took them apart to understand the technology and built more of them right here in house.
 Today, this spirit is still alive and well at Laclede—our team members often modify equipment to make new configurations of chain and fittings possible.